BILLY HARNERDirector of Communications

-Billy currently lives in Wantagh, Long Island with his wife Kathryn and their two sons: Billy and Johnny.
+Billy currently lives in Wantagh, Long Island with his wife Kathryn and their three sons: Billy, Johnny and Ryan.
 He spends his free time sitting in traffic on the Belt Parkway and Southern State Parkway and enjoys going to Orange Theory Fitness.

 I was obsessed with He-Man and ThunderCats when I was a little kid.
 But as I matured, so did my taste in cartoons, so if Im being completely honest Scooby Doo is probably my favorite.
 If Im flipping through the channels and happen to stumble across an episode, Ill stop and watch it for a bit.

 As a life-long Mets fan, my favorite players of all time would have to be Mike Piazza, Keith Hernandez and David Wright.
 HOWEVER, when I was in eighth grade I did a history fair project about Roberto Clemente, and I enjoyed researching, writing and learning about him so much, I decided that when I grew up I wanted to work in sports.
 So now, here I am.
 Ive worked in baseball since I was 18 years old, so because he got this whole thing started for me, I have a special place in my heart for Roberto Clemente.